mailcow/mailcow-dockerized-docs/docs/backup_restore/b_n_r-restore.en.md

 press `Ctrl+C` to stop the restore process.

 ??? warning "If you want to restore to a different architecture..."
     If you have made the backup on a different architecture, e.g. x86, and now want to restore this backup to ARM64, the backup of Rspamd is displayed as incompatible and cannot be selected individually.
-When restoring with the 0 key, the restoration of Rspamd is also skipped.
+When restoring all components, the restoration of Rspamd is also skipped.

     Example of incompatible Rspamd backup in the selection menu: